khoifishpond/viewing_party/README.md

 ## Background and Description

 "For this project, you will be building an application to explore movies and create a viewing party event for you and your friends to watch a movie together.
 The application will require basic authentication."

-## Learning Goals
-- Consume JSON APIs that require authentication
-- Build an application that requires basic authentication
-- Organize and refactor code to be more maintainable
-- Implement a self-referential relationship in ActiveRecord
-- Apply RuboCop’s style guide for code quality
-- Utilize Continuous Integration using Travis CI
-- Deploy to Heroku

-## Requirements
-- Use RuboCop in project to enforce style guide
-- Deploy to Heroku
-- Use TravisCI for Continuous Integration
-- Consume The Movie DB API
-- Implement Basic Auth
-- Choose one exploration option to complete

 ## Setup